KazimirAlvis/360-global-blocks/README.md

 ## Changelog

+### 1.3.43

+-   Smoothed out the FAQ Accordion editor so answer fields are always visible, properly labeled, and editable in WordPress 6.9 without deprecated multiline warnings.
+-   Relaxed the question and answer spacing on the frontend to keep multi-line prompts readable once dropdowns expand.

+### 1.3.42

+-   Introduced a dedicated FAQ Accordion block with reorderable question/answer pairs, inline RichText editing, and palette-aware controls for the section background plus the active dropdown state.
+-   Added a lightweight frontend script that animates the accordion, keeps only one item open at a time, and syncs the editor preview with the live behavior.

 ### 1.3.41

 -   Added palette-aware controls to the Two Column block so authors can pick standard background and heading colors without custom CSS.